kirankumar111/rizort/README.md

 At the location where manage.py file is there, run the command python manage.py runserver command.

-# What i have completed due to time contraints:
 # BACKEND :
 Created models,views and basic templates to add nodes and user based links.
 Backend database in sql3lite is created for nodes